Wildanimal-1/ZipMyProject/README.md

-# ProjectNest - Student Project Selling Platform
+# ZipMyProject - Student Project Selling Platform

 A modern, full-stack web application for selling student projects with secure payments and admin management.